archi-tect0/P3-Protocol/docs/DEVICE_EXTENSIONS.md

 # Device Extensions

 Access Atlas from any device with a screen or speaker.
-P3 Protocol provides production-ready integrations for smart TVs and voice assistants, plus a universal handshake protocol for building custom device clients.
+P3 Protocol provides device extension specifications for smart TVs, voice assistants, and wearables, plus a universal handshake protocol for building custom device clients.

+> **Status:** Roku, Alexa, and Galaxy integrations are **works in progress**.
+The API specifications and integration patterns below document the target architecture.
+The Universal Handshake protocol is available now for building custom device clients.

 ---